 Rick Abbondanza: Exit Strategies for Investment Real Estate

-In an interview with Jennifer Richard, director of gift planning at MaineCF, Portland attorney Rick Abbondanza discusses how gifts to charity can help real estate clients manage income taxes.
+In an interview with Jennifer Richard, senior director of gift planning at MaineCF, Portland attorney Rick Abbondanza discusses how gifts to charity can help real estate clients manage income taxes.

 MaineCF: What provisions in the Tax Cuts and Jobs Act of 2017 will work well for your clients?